Properties of the reconciled distributions for Gaussian and count forecasts: Case study: modeling extreme market events

 \subsection{Analysis of the reconciled mean and variance}

-In most reconciliations (96\%), we observe the strengthening effect, i.e., the reconciled upper mean is lower than both the bottom-up and the base upper mean.
+In most reconciliations (96\%), we observe the concordant-shift effect, i.e., the reconciled upper mean is lower than both the bottom-up and the base upper mean.
 In Fig.~\ref{fig: pmf 123}, we show an example.
 Reconciliation largely reduces the variance of ``ALL'' and ``FIN'', shortening the right tail of the distribution.
 Within the bottom time series, reconciliation mostly affects FIN, which is characterized by the largest counts and overdispersion.
 The predictive distribution for other time series, such as ICT (shown in figure), are less affected by reconciliation, being characterized by lower counts and variability.
 The reduction of the variance shifts the expected values towards zero, since the base distributions have a positive skewness.

-In Fig.~\ref{fig: pmf 1699}, we show an example of the compromise effect.
-The reconciled distribution of ``ALL'' is a compromise between its base forecast and the probabilistic bottom-up.
+In Fig.~\ref{fig: pmf 1699}, we show an example of the combination effect.
+The reconciled distribution of ``ALL'' is a combination between its base forecast and the probabilistic bottom-up.
 Reconciliation decreases the expected values of the bottom time series, while increasing the expected value of the upper time series.

 The variance of all the variables decreases in most cases (97\%).
-However, in Fig.~\ref{fig: pmf 2307} we show an example in which the variance of the bottom variables increases after reconciliation because of conflicting base forecasts.
+However, in Fig.~\ref{fig: pmf 2307} we show an example in which the variance of the bottom variables increases after reconciliation because of large incoherence of the base forecasts.
 The forecast of the upper time series, which is characterized by large uncertainty, is instead sharply shifted towards smaller values.